valmassoi/gh-followers/README.md

 animate/fade data load

 ## ideas
 on click of node, select that user
+input: following or followers